hiddentao/hiddentao.com/src/pages/markdown/blog/upgradeable-smart-contracts-with-eternal-storage/en.md

 explicitly define any member variables since the mappings in the `EternalStorage` base class in effect define all possible storage slots already.

-This, I believe, is the most flexible storage structure, though code readability and ease-of-use is slightly sacrificed.
+This, I believe, is the most flexible storage structure though code readability and ease-of-use is slightly sacrificed.

 And this is how the [Nayms contracts](https://github.com/nayms/contracts) are built.
 We added some code to ensure upgrades are only possible when authorised:

-Our proxy contract base class:

 ```solidity
 pragma solidity >=0.5.8;